 - Check for injuries and provide first aid if you are able.
 Call for an ambulance if necessary.

 - If the weather is bad or if the accident occurs at night, warn other drivers using reflectors, flashlights, or flares

 All drivers involved in the crash must exchange the following information:

 - Insurance policy number

 This information is necessary for processing your insurance claim.
-Answer all police questions truthfully
+In addition, make sure to answer all police questions truthfully

 #4: Watch What You Say to Other Drivers

 - Don’t admit fault or accuse the other driver of anything.
-Don’t say “I’m sorry” or “That was my fault” even if you think you are the at-fault driver.
+Don’t say, “I’m sorry” or “It was my fault” even if you think you are the at-fault driver.
 Allow time for a full investigation to uncover all of the facts.

 - Don’t tell the other driver what you were doing at the time of the accident